-With an emphasis within this gallery upon reportage or documentary wedding photography, you could be forgiven for thinking that I may not favour photographing groups of people and formal family portraits.
+With an emphasis within this gallery upon reportage or documentary wedding photography, you could be forgiven for thinking that I may not favour photographing groups of people and ‘formal’ family portraits.
 My take on family group shots is that they’re an important part of the legacy and record of wedding photography but not something that should steal away a couple’s day.
 So yes, I’m confident in arranging groups and do so at every wedding to varying degrees.
-I’ve written a guide about group shots which you can link through to here.

-Available light photography enables me as a photographer to work close to people, far closer than you can when toting a flash and lighting up the room like a Christmas tree.
+Working mostly as an available light photographer enables me to work close to people, far closer than you can when toting a flash.
 Reportage or documentary style, it assumes many titles, is about how you act.
-I’ve heard it suggested you can only do that at weddings if you look like one of the guests, though some of the finest photojournalism around the world has been made by photographers who look like, well, photographers.
-If you act quietly, observe, make a picture, then move to the next interesting scene, you’ll be rewarded for that quietness.
+I work quietly, observe, make a picture, then I move to the next interesting scene and more often than not, I’m rewarded for that approach.

-I hope the pictures above resonate somehow with you.
-It’s flattering indeed when a bride or groom contact me to say they felt they were really at a wedding when looking at a particular picture, or could feel hairs raise on the back of their neck when listening to vows being exchanged or a soundbite from a speech within one of my Wedding Photofilms.
-It’s encouraging, perhaps validation that even when I can’t help a couple because I’m otherwise commissioned, they have reached out through pictures to tell me about their day, though I do wish I could split in two quite often.
+I hope the photographs above resonate with you.
+It’s flattering when a bride or groom contact me to say they felt they were really at the wedding when looking at a particular picture, or could feel hairs raise on the back of their neck when listening to vows being exchanged or a soundbite from a speech within one of my Wedding Photofilms.
 I’ve never intended to label myself as any kind of wedding photographer, save wanting to remain authentic as a story teller.
-Documentary or reportage is perhaps closest to it.
-I’m just wishing to make pictures for you that tell your story as it really was, so you can look back in years to come and say; “Yes, that was how it happened.
-That was really how it happened.”
+Documentary or reportage wedding photography is perhaps closest to describe how I prefer to work.
+I want to make pictures that tell your story as it really was, so you can look back in years to come and say; “Yes, that was how it happened.
+That was really how it felt.”